MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/build.md

 - `myapp`

-Use a subdirectory.
+Use a file path in subdirectory.
 This will be created for you.

 ```sh
 $ go build -o build/myapp main.go